 This cake is very rich and a small piece usually does it, but since it’s my birthday I think I need a big fat piece…for breakfast:) Starting my birthday with chocolate cake must mean it’s going to be a great year.
 At least that’s what I’m going with.
 We shall see!
 At least I know my day will be wonderful!

-This Chocolate Sour Cream Bundt Cake is perfect for any celebration or just because you need chocolate.
+This chocolate cake recipe is perfect for any celebration or just because you need chocolate.
 I am a firm believer that every day should be celebrated and there is no better way to celebrate than with chocolate.

 And if you want to make your Valentine’s heart go pitter patter, just give them a slice of this cake.
 Everything will be smooth sailing after they taste this Chocolate Sour Cream Bundt Cake!

-If you are looking for the perfect chocolate cake recipe, you've found it!
+If you are looking for the best chocolate cake recipe, you’ve found it!
 You will need a glass of milk to wash down this rich and chocolaty cake!